zvada/technology/docs/software/markdown-migration.md

 Ordered lists are often broken up into multiple lists if there are command blocks/file snippets and/or additional text within one of the list items.
 To make sure the contents of an item are indented properly, use the following formatting:

 - For code blocks or file snippets, add an empty line after any regular text, then insert `(N+1)*4` spaces at the beginning of each line, where N is the level of the item in the list.
+To apply code highlighting, start the code block with `:::<FORMAT>`; see [this page](http://squidfunk.github.io/mkdocs-material/extensions/codehilite/) for details, including possible highlighting formats.
 - For additional text (i.e. after a code block), insert `N*4` spaces at the beginning of each line, where N is the level of the item in the list.

 For example: